 RON The RON is computed on the whole detector chip and given as value of the QC.RON parameter.
 For quality control those values are monitored as a function of time and DIT.
 Two consecutive frames are subtracted from each other and the median standard deviation of a limited number of samples is taken and normalised to DET.NDIT=1.
-The RON is computed in two regions and is given by the values of QC.RON1 and QC.RON2.
+Usually the dark template includes three consecutive frames.
+In this case the two RON values are obtained using the same detector region as QC.RON but QC.RON1 is computed on the frame2-frame1 subtracted frame, while QC.RON2 is computed on the frame3-frame2 subtracted frame.
+If the user provides N input frames there will N-1 QC.RONi parameters, obtained in a similar way by the N-1 frames obtained by subtracting consecutive frame pairs.